An algorithm for canonical forms of finite subsets of $\mathbb{Z}^d$ up to affinities: Getting an Aff(d,Z) -equivariant set of complete Lambda -frames

 \begin{proof} The arguments are similar to those of Theorem \ref{thm:correctness-canonical-frames}.
-The only main difference is given by how the set $\Lambda_h$ is treated separately in lines \ref{line:unbalanced-begin}-\ref{line:unbalanced-end}: however, since there can only be one subset of size greater than $n/2$, if such a subset exists then it is equivariant (because the partition itself is equivariant, as we already pointed out in the proof of Theorem \ref{thm:correctness-canonical-frames}).
-So, treating $\Lambda_h$ differently from the other subsets of the partition doesn't violate the equivariance of the procedure. \end{proof}
+The only main dif\-fe\-rence is given by how the set $\Lambda_h$ is treated separately in lines \ref{line:unbalanced-begin}-\ref{line:unbalanced-end}: however, since there can only be one subset of size greater than $n/2$, if such a subset exists then it is equivariant (because the partition itself is equivariant, as we already pointed out in the proof of Theorem \ref{thm:correctness-canonical-frames}).
+So, treating $\Lambda_h$ differently from the other subsets of the partition does not violate the equivariance of the procedure. \end{proof}

 \begin{lemma} For each dimension $d>0$ there exists $h_d>0$ such that, for any $\Lambda'\subseteq \Lambda\subseteq \Z^d$ and frame $Q$ such that $\Lambda \subseteq \Span(Q\cup \Lambda')$, and for any pair $(\Omega, U)\in Y_d$, the set